crowold/crowold.github.io/_posts/2023-01-25-blogpost_jep.md

 ## References
 <a id="1">[1]</a>
 Bergmann, Michael, Thorsten Kneip, Giuseppe De Luca, und Annette Scherpenzeel.
 2019. „Survey participation in the Survey of Health, Ageing and Retirement in Europe (SHARE), Wave 1-7“.
-Munich: Munich Center for the Economics of Aging.
+Munich: Munich Center for the Economics of Aging.</br>
 <a id="2">[2]</a>
 Brugiavini, Agar, Danilo Cavapozzi, Giacomo Pasini, und Elisabetta Trevisan.
 2013. „Working Life Histories from SHARELIFE: A Retrospective Panel“.
-14.
+14.</br>
 <a id="3">[3]</a>
 Brugiavini, Agar, Cristina E. Orso, Mesfin G. Genie, Rinaldo Naci, und Giacomo Pasini.
-2019. „Combining the Retrospective Interviews of Wave 3 and Wave 7: The Third Release of the SHARE Job Episodes Panel“.
+2019. „Combining the Retrospective Interviews of Wave 3 and Wave 7: The Third Release of the SHARE Job Episodes Panel“.</br>
 <a id="4">[4]</a>
 Carr, Ewan, Emily T. Murray, Paola Zaninotto, Dorina Cadar, Jenny Head, Stephen Stansfeld, und Mai Stafford.
 2016. „The Association Between Informal Caregiving and Exit From Employment Among Older Workers: Prospective Findings From the UK Household Longitudinal Study“.
-The Journals of Gerontology Series B: Psychological Sciences and Social Sciences gbw156. doi: 10.1093/geronb/gbw156.
+The Journals of Gerontology Series B: Psychological Sciences and Social Sciences gbw156. doi: 10.1093/geronb/gbw156.</br>
 <a id="5">[5]</a>
 Zagel, Hannah, und Zachary Van Winkle.
 2020. „Women’s Family and Employment Life Courses Across Twentieth-Century Europe: The Role of Policies and Norms“.
 Social Politics: International Studies in Gender, State & Society .
 Online first. doi: 10.1093/sp/jxz056.